 On the way back, I glance through plate glass into a sort of waiting room and see an old-timey guy staring down into an ashtray, motionless.
 He looks vaguely waxy: a mannequin?
 Such an odd posture, either way.
 I make the snap decision not to gawk long enough to figure it out.

-While Philip takes a conference call, I drive us five blocks into Bricktown to check out Native Roots Market, the natural foods store I found online.
+While my husband takes a conference call, I drive us five blocks into Bricktown to check out Native Roots Market, the natural foods store I found online.
 (My State Fair Arena survival plan includes stashing healthy snacks in the McCutcheon fridge.)
 There’s an empty parking spot right out front, and inside it’s another world: organic produce, house-made hummus, kombucha drinks, gourmet chocolate, fresh pistachios and pecans.
 I stock up and hit the road in high spirits.